smithclay/otlp2parquet/docs/index.md

   -d @testdata/log.json
 ```

-### Query Your Data
+### 3. Query Your Data

-Use DuckDB to query the Parquet file directly from object storage.
-This example queries the local MinIO container.
+Use any Parquet-aware query engine to analyze your data directly in object storage.
+This example uses DuckDB to query the local MinIO container from the Docker setup.

 ```sql
 -- Configure DuckDB for local MinIO